Sology/maily_herald/README.md

 # MailyHerald

 MailyHerald is a Ruby on Rails engine that helps you sending and managing your mailings.
 Think of Maily as a self-hosted Mailchimp you can easily integrate with your site.
-MailyHerald is great both for e-mail marketing and conducting daily stream of notifications you send to your users.
+MailyHerald is great both for email marketing and conducting daily stream of notifications you send to your users.

 With MailyHerald you can send:
-* one-time e-mails (ie. welcome message),
+* one-time emails (ie. welcome emails, special offers),
-* periodicals (ie. weekly notifications)
+* periodicals (ie. weekly notifications, reminders)
-* ailing sequences (ie. multiple ordered e-mails delivered with certain delays since the time when user registered on site)
+* mailing sequences - multiple ordered emails delivered with certain delays since specific point in time (ie. onboarding emails, site feature overview)

-Maily will keep track of users' subscriptions and allow them to easily opt out.
-You can define who will receive which e-mails and specify conditions that control delivery.
+Maily keeps track of users' subscriptions and allow them to easily opt out.
+You can define who receives which emails and specify conditions that control delivery.
 All deliveries are tracked and logged.

 ## Requirements

-Only Ruby on Rails 3.2 is supported.
-We are working on Rails 4 support.
+Both Ruby on Rails 3.2 and 4 are supported.

 ## Installation